Kansas in the American Civil War: Black Regiments

+Kansas was the first state in the Union to enlist free Black men into the military.
+These units were consisted primarily of Black freedmen who had recently escaped slavery in Missouri and other surrounding slave states.
+While many were eager to fight, others were forced into enlistment by local authorities in the municipalities, mirroring the draft policies President Lincoln had implemented in 1863.
+Black Kansans ended up being enlisted into three regiments, the 1st Kansas Colored Infantry Regiment and the 2nd Kansas Colored Infantry Regiment, and the 83rd United States Colored Infantry.
+The 83rd would fight in Arkansas campaigns against Confederate troops in the area, notably at the Battle of Jenkins' Ferry.

 Lawrence Massacre

 The first action in Kansas was not between the rival Union and Confederate armies; it was an 1863 guerrilla raid by pro-slavery "bushwhackers", led by William C. Quantrill, who descended on Lawrence, a center of anti-slavery Unionist sentiment, and proceeded to sack the town, burning numerous buildings and executing about 180 men and boys.
 As the raiders could be heard shouting "Remember Osceola!", the attack was taken to be a reprisal for an earlier raid by anti-slavery "Jayhawkers" on Osceola, Missouri.
 Some believed that it was also a response to the recent deaths of some of the raiders' imprisoned womenfolk, when their jailhouse collapsed, perhaps by design, though recent research shows that the collapse was almost certainly accidental.
 The massacre outraged the Confederate government, which had granted recognition to Quantrill under the Partisan Ranger Act, but now withdrew support from irregular forces.

 Later engagements

 The Battle of Baxter Springs, sometimes called the Baxter Springs Massacre, was a minor battle fought on October 6, 1863, near where the city of Baxter Springs now sits.

 On October 25, 1864, a series of three battles occurred, the first two in Linn County, Kansas, with the final in Vernon County, Missouri.
 The first was the Battle of Marais des Cygnes (also called the "Battle of Trading Post"), the second, a cavalry battle, was the Battle of Mine Creek, a significant battle between mounted cavalry for Confederate forces and several brigades of Union cavalry that were pursuing General Price.
 They were between Major General Sterling Price, leading the Missouri expedition, against Union forces under Major General Alfred Pleasonton.
 Price, after going south from Kansas City, was initially met by Pleasonton at Marais des Cygnes.
 At the end of the day, the Confederate army as an effective fighting force was decimated and forced to withdraw into Arkansas.